bclarkson-code/Tricycle/README.md

 ### Automatic Differentiation

-Unlike vanilla numpy, every operation in Tricycle is attached to a derivative.
+Unlike vanilla Numpy, every operation in Tricycle is attached to a derivative.
 When you do some operations on your `Tensor`, Tricycle keeps track of what you did and allows you to differentiate the output.

 ```python